Create Your Bespoke Collar

-This is a traditional adjustable collar made from best quality 4mm Bakers London Tan Oak Bark Tanned Bridle Leather.
-We recommend that all products from this collection are oiled with Saphir Neatsfoot Oil when they are first received, which will change the colour from the original honey colour to a rich mid brown, soften the leather quite considerably and impart excellent weather resistance, making the Heritage Collection ideal for day in day out use in all weathers.
+This is a traditional adjustable collar made from best quality 4mm Bakers Oak Bark Tanned Bridle Leather.
+We recommend that all products from this collection are oiled with Saphir Neatsfoot Oil when they are first received, which will darken the original colour (for instance the London Tan will darken to Australian Nut), soften the leather quite considerably and impart excellent weather resistance, making the Heritage Collection ideal for day in day out use in all weathers.
 If the product is cleaned and re-oiled when necessary you'll have a companion for years of usage.

 Our hand burnished edges make our collars more comfortable on both your dogs neck and on your hands.
 Our hand stitched buckles give you more repairability and strength than a riveted collar.
 You also have the choice to add an extra running keeper to your collar.

 How to Measure for Your New Equus Collar!

 The most accurate way of determining the size of your new Equus Collar is to measure your dogs neck.
 We appreciate this is probably easier said than done in some cases!
 We've put together a handy video to show you the best way to measure.
 Watch it a few times, then arm yourself with a tape measure, a pencil and some paper and a few doggy treats!

 So, in summary, ask your dog to sit, remove the current collar and take a tape measure around the lowest part of the neck where a collar would naturally sit.
 Have it quite tightly, no fingers underneath and record this size.

 Measuring A Current Collar